NVIDIA-AI-IOT/GreenMachine/README.md

 ### EnviroNet

 EnviroNet is a convolutional neural network trained on top of [MobileNet SSD v1](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 It detects and classifies nine different types of objects commonly found in cafeterias and kitchens.
-You can learn more about EnviroNet [here](link_to_wiki).
+You can learn more about EnviroNet [here](https://github.com/NVIDIA-Jetson/GreenMachine/wiki/Training).

-Coming to a trashcan near you!

 **EnviroNet Classes:**